XMUMY/docs/docs/dev/architecture.md

 # Architecture

-Here is a overview of XMUX project.
+Here is an overview of XMUX project.

 ## Cluster Architecture